computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - figure:
         type: ul
         class: acknowledge
-        caption: "All images and video in this post are courtesy of:"
+        caption: "Non-remote images and video in this post are courtesy of:"
         content:
-          - <a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> (great resource for this topic)
+          - <a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> (also a great resource for this topic)
 ---